 1951 – In the fall of 1951 Pastor Melvin Hagelberg began work as Mission Developer.

-Services moved to Emerson School in Detroit and a parsonage
+Services moved to Emerson School in Detroit and a parsonage was purchased.

 The Northwest Mission was organized.